 - Press your hands together and press your knees open with your arms.

-- Roll your shoulders back, lift your chest, and breath comfortably.
+- Roll your shoulders back, lift your chest, and breathe comfortably.

 - Hold this pose for as long as you can.